jsmithdev/meta-mouse/README.md

 `node` - https://nodejs.org/en/download/

-early releases are published for testing so can install with npm per usual
+Early releases are published for testing so can install with npm as normal

+📌 Note the dash in the early npm name that is not in the command

 ```bash
   npm i -g meta-mouse
 ```

-then run `metamouse`
+With it installed, you can run `metamouse` anywhere/time you need

 ```bash
   metamouse